chingu-voyages/V56-tier2-team-25/README.md

 ## Surgery Status Board
 Developed as a Chingu Voyage Project - Surgery Center Status Board [Project Requirements](https://github.com/chingu-voyages/voyage-project-surgerystatus)

-### Surgery Status Board is a web application that tracks patients' progress and displays it on a monitor in the waiting room.
+### Surgery Status Board is a web application that tracks patients' progress and displays it on a monitor in the waiting room, as well as on a mobile device.

 This application provides real-time surgery status updates for hospital staff, families and loved ones.
 Guest users can view real-time surgical updates.
 Surgical team members can update patient status throughout the procedure.
 Admins can register new patients, update patient information, and initiate tracking.
 Patient privacy is a core component that ensure compliance with HIPPA laws.
 The application is designed to reduce uncertainty in waiting rooms, improve communication and reduces stress during critical moments.